-FCC’s Quality Standards for Captioning Video Programming
+FCC Closed Captioning Quality Standards for Video Programming

-The FCC states that these components are essential in ensuring accessibility.
-Let’s take a look at each of these more carefully.
+The FCC states that these components are essential for ensuring accessible closed captions.
+Let’s take a look at each of these captioning elements more carefully.

-Further, they differentiate that accurate captions must convey the tone of the speaker’s voice and intent of the content.
+Further, they differentiate that accurate closed captions must convey the tone of the speaker’s voice and intent of the content.
 The goal here is for captions to maintain the impact of the performance so that the overall message is not lost on the viewer.
-The FCC also specifies that captions of nonverbal information (sound effects, music playing, audience reactions, who is speaking) must be provided to be considered accurate.
+For example, if slang or grammatical errors are intentionally used for effect or emphasis, this should be reflected in the captions.

 The FCC states, “In order to be synchronous, captions must coincide with their corresponding spoken words and sounds to the greatest extent possible.”
 It also denotes that the captions must occur at a speed that can be read by viewers.
 And, if a program is edited for rebroadcast, it requires that captions be reformatted to provide accurate synchronization.

-The new guidelines go on to require that captions not run off the edge of the screen and that the text is sized appropriately for legibility.
+The guidelines go on to require that captions not run off the edge of the screen and that the text is sized appropriately for legibility.

-The FCC’s standards do allow some leniency for captioning live programming: “Although we recognize the need for a slight delay in the delivery of captions for live programming, the delay in the presentation of live captions should be kept to a minimum, consistent with an accurate presentation of what is being said and the overall goal of ensuring that captions enable viewers to follow the program.”
+The FCC’s captioning standards do allow some leniency for captioning live programming: “Although we recognize the need for a slight delay in the delivery of captions for live programming, the delay in the presentation of live captions should be kept to a minimum, consistent with an accurate presentation of what is being said and the overall goal of ensuring that captions enable viewers to follow the program.”

-Implications for Online Video
+Implications for Captioning Online Videos